monzo/docs/source/includes/_attachments.md

 # Attachments

 Images (eg. receipts) can be attached to transactions by uploading these via the `attachment` API.
-Once an attachment is *registered* against a transaction, the image will be shown in the transaction detail screen within the Mondo app.
+Once an attachment is *registered* against a transaction, the image will be shown in the transaction detail screen within the Monzo app.

-There are two options for attaching images to transactions - either Mondo can host the image, or remote images can be displayed.
+There are two options for attaching images to transactions - either Monzo can host the image, or remote images can be displayed.

-If Mondo is hosting the attachment the upload process consists of three steps:
+If Monzo is hosting the attachment the upload process consists of three steps:

 1. Obtain a temporary authorised URL to [upload](#upload-attachment) the attachment to.
 2. Upload the file to this URL.